splunk/public-o11y-docs/admin/notif-services/servicenow.rst

 .. _servicenow2:

-Step 2: Create a ServiceNow integration in Observability Cloud
+Step 2: Create a ServiceNow integration in Splunk Observability Cloud
 =================================================================================

-You must be an Observability Cloud administrator to complete this task.
+You must be a Splunk Observability Cloud administrator to complete this task.

-To create a ServiceNow integration in Observability Cloud:
+To create a ServiceNow integration in Splunk Observability Cloud:

 #.
 Log in to Splunk Observability Cloud.
 #.
 Open the :new-page:`ServiceNow guided setup <https://login.signalfx.com/#/integrations/integrations/servicenow>`.
 Optionally, you can navigate to the guided setup on your own: